SteelCompendium/data-md-dse/Bestiary/War Dog Amalgamite.md

   effects:
   - name: Special
     effect: The amalgamite can [[Grab|grab]] up to four creatures.
+  - name: 5 Malice
+    effect: 'The amalgamite deals an additional 4 damage to each creature they have [[Grabbed|grabbed]] and regains Stamina equal to the damage dealt. '
 - name: Posthumous Promotion
   type: Maneuver
   keywords: